-A Restless Art is a website (and in 2018, a book) about community and participatory art.
+A Restless Art is about community and participatory art.
 It’s about what those practices are, how people think about them, why they’re done and what happens as a result.
 It’s called ‘a restless art’ because this work is unstable, changing and contested.
-It involves a huge range of ideas and practices.
-It cracks with artistic, political, ethical and philosophical tensions that give participatory art life, energy and creativity.
-They are what make it matter in people’s lives.
+It involves a range of ideas and practices.
+It crackles with artistic, political, ethical and philosophical tensions that give it life, energy and creativity.
+They make it matter in people’s lives.

-If you care about participatory art, I hope you’ll find things on these pages to inspire, encourage and interest you – and things to argue against.
-There are 100 posts on the blog, and the tags will help you find subjects that interest you.
-The case studies look at individual projects in detail, but the links pages will take you to other project sites.
-Finally the resources pages gather some documents from previous decades.
-Have a browse and thanks for visiting.
+If you care about participatory art, I hope you’ll find things on these pages to inspire, encourage and interest you – and things to argue with.
+There are close to 150 posts on the blog, and the categories will help you find what interests you.
+There are pages about projects, resources and links.
+Long case studies are being added and, since 2019, the book is available.
+I hope you find something useful—and thanks for visiting.